cindyvillanuevads/telco_classification_project/README.md

 #### DELIVER:
-- a Jupyter Notebook Report showing process and analysis with goal of finding drivers for customer churn.
+- A Jupyter Notebook Report showing process and analysis with goal of finding drivers for customer churn.
-- a README.md file containing project description with goals, a data dictionary, project planning (lay out your process through the data science pipeline), instructions or an explanation of how someone else can recreate your project and findings (What would someone need to be able to recreate your project on their own?), and key findings and takeaways from your project.
+- A README.md file containing project description with goals, a data dictionary, project planning (lay out your process through the data science pipeline), instructions or an explanation of how someone else can recreate your project and findings (What would someone need to be able to recreate your project on their own?), and key findings and takeaways from your project.
-- a CSV file with customer_id, probability of churn, and prediction of churn.
+- A CSV file with customer_id, probability of churn, and prediction of churn.
-- individual modules, .py files, that hold your functions to acquire and prepare your data.
+- Individual modules, .py files, that hold your functions to acquire and prepare your data.
-- a notebook walkthrough presentation with a high-level overview of your project (5 minutes max).
+- A notebook walkthrough presentation with a high-level overview of your project (5 minutes max).